Symptom Checker Click on a body part below to learn about

 Dr. Paley is the world's most experienced limb lengthening surgeon in the world for both stature lengthening and lengthening to treat limb length discrepancies.
 He has performed over 17,000 limb lengthening surgeries since 1986.
 Dr. Paley has an amazing track record of success, delivering results safely and reliably.

 Dr. Dror Paley is considered the most experienced limb lengthening surgeon in the world.
-He has developed over 100 new operative procedures for bone and soft-tissue reconstruction of congenital, developmental, and post-traumatic limb disorders.
-Dr. Paley has also reclassified many of the diagnoses he treats, shifting emphasis from amputation and prosthetic fitting to emphasizing reconstructive techniques.
+Having developed over 100 new operative procedures for bone and soft-tissue reconstruction of congenital, developmental, and post-traumatic limb disorders.
+Dr. Paley has also reclassified many of the diagnoses he treats, therefore, shifting emphasis from amputation and prosthetic fitting to emphasizing reconstructive techniques.

 At the Feldman Spine Center we provide operative and non-operative treatments for any age group suffering from a Spinal Deformity, including Scoliosis, Kyphosis, Spondylolisthesis, and Spina Bifida.
 Our focus is on minimally invasive procedures, combining advanced techniques with superior knowledge and a creative approach.
 We understand that every patient is unique and we offer patient-specific treatments tailored to each individual.